alyssavanerelli/grahami/analyses/README.md

 ## Gene density
+- This program will divide our largest scaffolds into 10kb windows, then calculate the number of genes within each window
+- Will use MAKER generated models as input
+- Visualize with R circlize package
+- Go to folder for detailed instructions

 Bedtools nuc // will calculate the number of genes within each 10kb window

 Use AnoGra.10k and MAKER generated gene models as input